 It [the Watermaster] is a cog in the process that ultimately brings these issues to the Court.
 We think it is useful to have a watermaster review the optimum basin management plan.
 And if it agrees with the minority that opposes that plan, it has two ways of bringing the matter up to the Court, depending on what the vote was, and paying for legal counsel to support that position.

-implementation of the Physical Solution generally.
+Court ultimately resolves all issues regarding the Optimum Basin Management Program and implementation of the Physical Solution generally.
 (Judgment at ¶ 15.)